 In 1810 upon the surrender of Mauritius, Britain assumed full control of Seychelles.
 The Treaty of Paris formalized this arrangement in 1814.
 In 1903 the islands became their own crown colony, which was separate from Mauritius.
 In 1966 and 1970, elections were held and in 1976 they obtained independence as a republic within the Commonwealth.
 In 1977, James Mancham, the first president of the republic, was ousted in a coup d’état and replaced by France Albert René.
 From 1979 to 1991 it was declared a socialist one-party state.
 A new constitution was drafted in 1992 and while that version failed to achieve the 60 percent of voters needed, in 1993 the amended version was approved.

 The president of Seychelles is elected to a five-year term in office by popular vote.
 The president is both head of government and head of state.
 In 1977 one year after independence, France Albert René came to power through a coup.
 He continued to be elected until 2004 when he stepped down to make room for James Michel, his vice-president.
 Michel was re-elected in 2006 and 2011.
-In April 2004, James Michel took office as the country’s president.
+In April 2004, James Michel took office as the country’s president and ruled till 16 October 2016.
 Subject to the legislature majority approval, the president appoints and presides over the cabinet.
+Danny Faure is the current president of Seychelles having taken office in October 16th, 2016.

 The National Assembly is the unicameral parliament of Seychellois.
 All 34 members serve five-year terms.
 It is composed of 25 members who are elected by popular vote directly and nine members who are appointed.
 The appointed members are determined by the percentage of votes received by the parties.